On the Complexity of Barrier Resilience for Fat Regions: Fixed-parameter tractability

-\begin{lemma} Let $\regions$ be a set of $\beta$-fat unit regions, and let $S \subset \regions$ be an optimal solution.
-In the sequence of disks of $S$ found when going from $p$ to $q$ (in an optimal way), no disk of $S$ appears more than $(2\beta+1)^2$ times. \end{lemma}
+\begin{lemma} Let $\regions$ be a set of $\beta$-fat unit regions forming an arrangement with ply $\ply$, and bounded region complexity.
+Let $S \subset \regions$ be an optimal solution.
+In the sequence of regions of $S$ found when going from $p$ to $q$ in an optimal way, no region of $S$ appears more than $O((2\beta+1)^2\ply)$ times. \end{lemma} \eenplaatje {fatvisit}{Example showing we can have $\Theta(\beta^2)$ pairwise disjoint $\beta$-fat regions (in orange) that intersect a fixed region (green).
+By placing a constant number of regions, we can force the minimum resilience path to follow around the boundary of the green region, causing it to enter and leave $\Omega(\beta^2)$ times.
+This construction has overall constant ply, so we can repeat it until we reach the maximum ply $\Delta$ and get the $\Omega(\ply\beta^2)$ lower bound}